No Brake Fluid to Rear Brake when Bleeding: Why? How to Fix?

 It seems the brakes still spongy after bleeding?

-If you have correctly bled your system, but the brakes still feel spongy, then the problem will lie in a faulty component.
+If you have correctly bled your system, but the brakes still feel spongy, then the problem may lie in a faulty component.
 The faulty component issues may include a malfunction in the ABS, leaks in the wheel cylinders, a worn-out master cylinder, leaking disk brake calipers, and damaged brake lines.

 Can I bleed brakes with the engine running?